Kei truck: Design

+They are built with a strong, full, box-frame design with fully enclosed cabs, seat belts, windshield wipers, AM radios, heaters, lights and signals, and catalytic converters, and are claimed to have a fuel efficiency of 40 mpgus.

-Typical manufacturers and model names include: Daihatsu Hijet ,Subaru Sambar, Suzuki Carry, Mazda / Autozam Scrum, Mitsubishi Minicab.
+Typical manufacturers and model names include: Daihatsu Hijet, Subaru Sambar, Suzuki Carry, Mazda / Autozam Scrum, Mitsubishi Minicab.
 Honda has ended production and sales of kei trucks with the end of production of Honda Acty in 2021.
 The first kei truck to go on sale was the Kurogane Baby, manufactured from 1959 until 1962.

 Many of these have been produced under license abroad, such as the Piaggio Porter.
 In South Korea, Daewoo and Asia (Kia) produced rebadged Suzuki Carry/Every, and Daihatsu Hijet vans as Daewoo Labo/Damas, and the Asia/Kia Towner.